vivekseth/basic-web-app/readme.md

 * Split up app into multiple components

 ## Done

+* [DONE] (it doesnt) How does react-router work with authentication?
+If a user is logged in, a path may look different.

 * [DONE] (I have a naive approach) How does an SPA handle showing user data?
 Must the SPA make an API request to retrieve user data each time its needed?
 Should the server somehow pass this to the client on page load?